ga4gh/vrs/schema/defs/vrs/CytobandInterval.rst

 **Computational Definition**

-A contiguous region specified by cytobands.
-The region includes the constituent regions described by the start and end cytobands, as well as any intervening regions.
+A contiguous span on a chromosome defined by cytoband features.
+The span includes the constituent regions described by the start and end cytobands, as well as any intervening regions.

 **Information Model**